AlexBulankou/ai-talk1/labinstructions.md

 ##Introduction

-In the modern world microservices architecture allows to increase development agility and time to market.
-With the micro services simplicity and high independance you can employ "the best tool for the job".
-Contiunues delivery and DevOps practices makes development and releases of individual services easy and straightforward.
+In the modern world micro-services architecture allows to increase development agility and time to market.
+With the micro-services simplicity and high independance you can employ "the best tool for the job" for every service and for every situation..
+Continuous delivery and DevOps practices make development and releases of individual services easy and straightforward.

-Microservices architecture comes at a price of:
+At the same time, micro-services architecture comes at a price of:

-1. Operations Overhead
+1. Operations overhead
-2. Distributed System Complexity
+2. Distributed systems complexity
-3. End-to-end transactions resolving complexity
+3. Complexity when investigating end-to-end transactions
-4. Implicit Interfaces and versioning problems
+4. Using implicit interfaces between services is error-prone and can cause versioning problems

-Application Insights makes it easier to monitor the microservices.
-In this lab we will walk you thru the typical scenarios you'll implement while managing your microservices environment.
+In this lab we will walk you through onboarding your micro-services to Application Insights to demonstrate how it can make management and diagnostics easier.

 ## Excercise 1.
-Configure Application Insights for the different application components
+Configure Application Insights for Different Application Components

 You'll learn how to create Application Insights resource for different components of your microservice and configure access to the telemetry information.
-This lab works with the simple application that consist of ASP.NET frontend, node.js backend and external dependencies.
+This lab works with a simple application that consist of ASP.NET frontend, Node.JS backend and external dependencies.

 ![image](/instructions/architecture.png)

 ###Task 1.
-Create Application Insights resources
+Create Application Insights Resources

 Create Application Insights resources.
 Azure allows setting access permissions on resource group level.
-So create each component in it's own resource group.
+To demonstrate this scenario, each Application Insights component should be created in it's own resource group.

 1. Open Azure portal at [portal.azure.com](https://portal.azure.com)
 2. Press "+" sign in the left upper corner, type "Application Insights"